jidiasa/GeometryCrafter_jt/README.md

 ### Inference

-Run inference code on our provided demo videos, requires a GPU with ~40GB memory for 110 frames with 1024x576 resolution:
+Run inference code on our provided demo videos at 1.27FPS, which requires a GPU with ~40GB memory for 110 frames with 1024x576 resolution:

 ```bash
 python run.py \